 Accommodation in Geneva

 The housing situation in Geneva is very tight and vacancy rates are low.
 There are a number of options though, for finding accommodation in Geneva.
 The main options are apartments or shared apartments (flats) or foyers (similar to dorms).
 The process for finding apartments or shared apartments can be difficult and time consuming.
-Please note that it is very important to watch for scams while apartment hunting.
+Please note that it is very important to watch for scams while apartment hunting, take some time to read our page on housing scams and how to deal with them.
 If the place looks too good to be true, it just might be.
-It is not normal or safe to give deposits before seeing a place.
+It is NOT normal or safe to give deposits before seeing a place.
 Remember to be careful!

 Foyers and Residences